Stellar cusp and warm dust at the heart of NGC1068: Conclusion and Prospectives

-Many questions are opened by this study, let us mention at least few of them: is this extremely cuspy distribution of stars observable in AGN thanks to HAR imaging or even interferometry ?
-Can radiative transfer models produce a consistent view of all observations, including recent ALMA molecular detection of the torus, mid-IR interferometry and near-IR polarisation?
-Can the very steep stellar cusp and the more smoother cusp of dust be predicted by theoretical models combining multi-scale hydrodynamics, stellar dynamics and star formation ?
+Several questions are opened by this study, let us mention at least few of them: can a similar stellar cusp and extended dust emission be observable in other AGNs thanks to HAR imaging or even interferometry ?
+Can radiative transfer models produce a consistent view of all observations, including recent ALMA molecular detection of the torus, mid-IR imaging, mid-IR interferometry and near-IR polarisation?
+Can the rather steep stellar cusp be predicted by theoretical models combining multi-scale hydrodynamics, stellar dynamics and star formation ?
 Is the relationship that we established from the data of \cite{Haan2013}, between cusp radius, cusp luminosity and exponent verified for other cases of nearby AGNs ?
 Is there a solid explanation for this phenomenological law, especially that the exponent depends only on the ratio $L_{cusp} / R_{cusp}$ ?
-In any case, it is in the views of our team to tackle the two first ones, especially the second by using our numerical model {\it Montagn}.
+In any case, it is in the views of our team to tackle the two first questions, especially the second by using our numerical model {\it Montagn}.